Why And How Landlords Should Find Tenants Without A Letting Agent

 One very important point to remember is that just because agents charge a fee to find tenants, it doesn’t mean the prospective they find will be any better than then one you can find yourself.
 I’ve had an agent charge me £750 only to find me a tenant that fell into 2 months worth of arrears almost immediately.
 I eventually had to evict her, which was an added cost.

-If you think you’ll always get a better quality of tenant from an agent, you’ve been grossly mislead.
+If you think you’ll always get a better quality of tenant from an agent, you’ve been grossly misled.
 Most agents do standard reference checking on their applications.
 Clearly, the referencing isn’t bullet-proof, regardless of how it’s done.

 Tenancy Agreements and Landlord legal responsibilities

-A lot of landlords get scared away of going it alone because of the complications behind Tenancy Agreements and other landlord legal obligations.
+Many landlords get scared away of going it alone because of the complications behind Tenancy Agreements and other landlord legal obligations.
 Again, this is a common misconception, because it really isn’t that complicated.

-You don’t need a specialise solicitor/lawyer to draw up any contracts.
+You don’t need a specialist solicitor/lawyer to draw up any contracts.
 There are hundreds of reputable Tenancy Agreement vendors online.
 All you need to do is download one and fill in the missing spaces.
 Most of it is self-explanatory.
 Same applies with Tenant Guarantor Forms.

 I do stress though, it’s important you get the correct documents from reputable sources.